k-eeer/jmeterTest/README.md

 ![](https://github.com/k-eeer/jmetertest/blob/master/illustration/testStructure.png)

+and detail description of those tests are in ./illustration folder.

     It'll generate a result as .jtl file.
 You  can view it in  chart or graph  with jmeter  GUI listeners.